XLSForm/xlsform.github.io/_sections/home-english.md

 ## Dynamic selects from pre-loaded data

+If the recommended methods described in [Multiple Choice from File](#multiple-choice-from-file) do not meet your requirements you can consider the method below if your data collection software supports it.

 Once your form has one or more pre-loaded .csv files, you can dynamically pull the choice lists for **select_one** and **select_multiple** fields from those .csv files.
 Multiple-choice fields with dynamic choice lists follow the same general syntax as regular, static select_one and select_multiple fields as previously covered in the [Multiple choice questions](#multiple-choice) section.

 The following should be done: